Careers in Aquatic Life Sciences

 Choosing the University of Montpellier’s Continuing Education Department to study aquaculture, aquarium science, or aquaponics at the Sète Marine Station is about much more than just earning a degree: it’s about launching a real career in France and abroad.

-In this section, we hear from our alumni, each with their own unique backgrounds and career paths.
+In this section, we feature our alumni, each with their own unique backgrounds and career paths.
 They share their experiences during and after the program: acquiring practical skills, bringing their career goals to life, and discovering new opportunities…

 Check out their profiles: